ChrisAkridge/IronArc/Documentation/Hardware.md

 	- `uint32 pageTableId`: The ID of the page table to destroy.
 - Errors:
 	- If the page table to destroy is also the current page table.
+	- If the page table has an ID of 0.

 #### ChangeCurrentPageTable